Skip to content

 Think of ChatGPT, Gemini, and other AI agents as the smart shopping buddy who reads the internet so your customer doesn’t have to.
 They narrow choices, explain trade-offs, and avoid sketchy outcomes.
 They love structure (clear specs, consistent units, availability) and reward clarity (compatibility, sizing, care, warranty).
 Publish that clearly and you get recommended instead of skipped over.

 Mindset shift: You’re not just convincing a person anymore.
-You’re convincing their AI assistant to put you in the top three.
+You’re convincing their AI assistant to put you in the top three and cite you.

 What “Findable” Means Now